 There are occasions when patients need to be examined by a clinician which may involve intimate examinations.
 A chaperone provides a safeguard for patients during such an examination or consultation and protects against verbal, physical, sexual or other abuse for both patient and clinician.
 A clinician has the right to request a chaperone if they feel it necessary.

-Dr Wilson & Partners are committed to putting patients at ease wherever possible.
+The practice is committed to putting patients at ease wherever possible.
 If you wish a chaperone to be present during an examination please do not hesitate to ask a clinician or one of our reception team.
 It may not be possible for such a person to be provided immediately and you may have to return for the examination to be carried out at a mutually convenient time.

 - Ensure you have adequate privacy to undress and dress.